2019 Weekly Relays Full Results all 5 Legs merged into one PDF

-Again another interesting race will it be a case of #watchandlearn.
-Quite an interesting field of athletes aiming for the coveted 4x400m relay spots.
-National and UAAP 400m Champion Joyme Sequita, Jomar Udtohan who has the #3 time in South East Asia this year.
+Again another interesting race will be a case of #watchandlearn—quite an interesting field of athletes aiming for the coveted 4x400m relay spots.
+National and UAAP 400m Champion Joyme Sequita, Jomar Udtohan, has the #3 time in Southeast Asia this year.
 Former national champion Ryan Bigyan, NCAA 200m Record Holder Russell Galleon.
 Popular Actor Jericho Ejercito.
 NCAA Champion Reymond Alferos.
 4×400 SEA Games gold medalist Mico Del Prado, National 400 Hurdles champion Francis Medina.
-Also of interesting note, there are 9 lanes at Clark.
-So if any more athletes turn up it could be an A and B Race situation.
+Also, of interesting note, there are 9 lanes at Clark.
+So if any more athletes turn up, it could be an A and B Race situation.

 Weekly Relay Results 04.08.19

-Results of the Weekly Relays held Sunday, August 4 in Lingayen, the same as the July opening leg a very small turn out of 80 athletes or less.
+Results of the Weekly Relays held Sunday, August 4 in Lingayen, the same as the July opening leg a tiny turn out of 80 athletes or less.
 With very minimal participation from nearby schools.

-Please email photos or videos of this event to [email protected]
+Would you please email photos or videos of this event to [email protected]?

-Apologies as the website have been offline for the last 24 hours due to our server host experiencing issues.
+The website has been offline for the last 24 hours due to our server host experiencing issues.

 July 6 PATAFA Weekly Relays Low Turnout / No Personal Bests / Full Results

-Apart from William Morrison (who we will have a seperate section on once we get a copy furnish of his passport sent to [email protected]).
+Apart from William Morrison (who we will have a separate section on once we get a copy of his passport sent to [email protected]).

 This report comes late as we were waiting on the outcome of the Vietnam Open before proceeding with any such write-up.
-Now that there has been a continuation of lackluster results for several meets in a row it’s now time to bring this to attention.
-As we are now drawing 4 months until SEA Games.
+However, now that there has been a continuation of lackluster results for several meets in a row, it’s time to bring this to attention as we are now drawing 4 months until SEA Games.

 Low Turnout at the PATAFA Weekly Relays in Lingayen

-The first leg of the PATAFA Weekly Relays in Lingayen was a disturbingly low turn out with 60 or less athletes.
+The first leg of the PATAFA Weekly Relays in Lingayen was a disturbingly low turnout with 60 or fewer athletes.
 Mainly the ones staying in the training camp in Lingayen from the National Team showing up.
 Only one small team from Manila bothered to show up.
-A small makeshift band of boys from University of Asia and the Pacific.
+A small makeshift band of boys from the University of Asia and the Pacific.

-In fact, hardly any local athletes from Lingayen showed up to the meet which was held July 6 at the Narcisco Ramos Stadium in Lingayen, Pangasinan.
+In fact, hardly any local athletes from Lingayen showed up to the meet, held July 6 at the Narcisco Ramos Stadium in Lingayen, Pangasinan.

 Gone are the days when the weekly relays attracted a total of 2300 athletes registered in 2015.